somikro/custom-debian-live-creator/README.md

   - Initial release
   - Basic extract and write functionality

-## License

-This project is licensed under Creative Commons.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.